Nichita1111/Nichita1111/README.md

-## About Me
+## About

-Minimalist developer focused on cybersecurity, low-level systems and Linux environments.
+Minimalist developer focused on cybersecurity, low-level systems and Linux.

 Learning low-level programming and cybersecurity.